sbellem/qtee/qtee.md

 ### Root of Trust with PUFs
 :::warning
 :construction: :construction_worker: :construction: _This section needs some work._ Maybe organize in 3 main sections: 1) What's a PUF?
-History, types of PUFs, etc 2) Security of PUFs (especially physical attacks) 3) How PUFs fit into the context of a TEE & which PUF is best for TEEs
+History, types of PUFs, etc 2) Security of PUFs (especially physical attacks) 3) How PUFs fit into the context of a TEE & which PUF is best for TEEs.

 For a somewhat formal definition of an ideal PUF and its properties see section 2.1 in [On the Physical Security of Physically Unclonable Functions] _by Shahin Tajik_ or
 [A Formalization of the Security Features of Physical Functions] _by Armknecht et al._
 :::

-[Physically Unclonable Functions](https://www.nature.com/articles/s41928-020-0372-5) are arguably the current best hope to protect against physical attacks aimed at extracting secret keys (root of trust).
+[Physically Unclonable Functions](https://www.nature.com/articles/s41928-020-0372-5) are arguably the current best hope to _practically_[^6] protect against physical attacks aimed at extracting secret keys (root of trust).
 That being said, PUFs are an active area of research where new PUF designs are proposed and existing designs are broken.
 Hence, active research is vital to better understand the benefits and limitations of PUFs in the context of TEEs.

 The first PUF was presented in the PhD thesis titled [Physical One-Way Functions](https://dspace.mit.edu/handle/1721.1/45499), by Ravikanth Srinivasa Pappu, and in a follow up article, (with the same name) [Physical One-Way Functions](https://www.science.org/doi/10.1126/science.1074376), by Pappu, Recht, Taylor, and Gershenfeld.